 How ambient noise can impact results

-Background noise can have a significant effect on audiometric results, so it is important that ambient noise levels remain low to ensure they don’t elevate threshold outcomes.
+Background noise can have a significant effect on audiometric results, so it is important that ambient noise levels remain low to ensure they do not elevate threshold outcomes.
 Consequently, the main concern for occupational health hearing care professionals is ensuring that any results obtained from industrial screening programmes are not affected by ambient noise levels.
 Below we share some considerations to help you achieve accurate audiological recordings in-line with current regulations.

 Prior to testing